-New members should receive training on their roles on the business advisory council as well as how Ohio's ethics laws and "Sunshine Laws" work.
-New members should have access to current information on curriculum offered by the district or ESC region.
-Here are ways districts and ESCs can help council members become fully informed:
+New members should receive training on their roles on the business advisory council, as well as how Ohio's ethics laws and Sunshine Laws work.
+New members should have access to current information on curriculum offered by the district or educational service center region.
+Below are ways districts and educational service centers can help council members become fully informed:

-- 1. Review Ohio's Learning Standards;

-- 2. Facilitate interviews and discussions with teachers;

-- 3. Offer tours of school facilities;

-- 4. Review curriculum materials; and

-- 5. Offer opportunities to talk with students and parents.
+- 1. Review Ohio's Learning Standards; - 2.
+Review Business Advisory Council Quality Practices; - 3.
+Facilitate interviews and discussions with teachers; - 4.
+Offer tours of school facilities; - 5.
+Clarify expectations and address how to work collaboratively to grow future talent to fill workforce needs; - 6.
+Review curriculum materials; - 7.
+Offer opportunities to talk with students and parents; - 8.
+Recommended background check with members working directly with students.